Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 .. tip::

     If you have a large tileset, specifying the collision for each tile individually could take a lot of time.
-This is especially true as TileMaps tend to have many tiles with common collision patterns (such as solid blocks or 45-degree slopes).
+This is especially true as LayeredTileMaps tend to have many tiles with common collision patterns (such as solid blocks or 45-degree slopes).
 To apply a similar collision shape to several tiles quickly, use functionality to
     :ref:`assign properties to multiple tiles at once <doc_using_tilemaps_assigning_properties_to_multiple_tiles>`.

-Assigning custom metadata to the TileSet's tiles
+Assigning custom metadata to the LayeredTileSet's tiles
 ------------------------------------------------

 You can assign custom data on a per-tile basis using *custom data layers*.